 Vasily Klyukin was born in Moscow (Russia), in 1976.
 Over the years he has become a notable figure in the world of art, architecture and sculpture.

-The artist is also a famous defender of the environment and dealing with the ecological problems.
+The artist is also a famous defender of the environment, working on promoting the fight against environmental pollution every chance he gets.
 Inevitably, environmental themes are predominant in Klyukin’s art.
-The creation of the Why People Can’t Fly sculpture in 2018, certainly did justice to the cause.
-The model depicts waste-filled balloons, more specifically plastic waste from over 150 countries, holding down the human being.
-The work will soon be exhibited at the Burning Man festival in 2019.
+The creation of the Why People Can’t Fly sculpture in 2018 certainly did justice to the cause.
+The model depicts waste-filled balloons, more specifically plastic waste from over 150 countries, holding down a man.
+The work will soon be exhibited at the Burning Man festival, 2019.
 The year also features one of artist’s personal exhibitions of sculptures, In Dante Veritas, taking place in Venice, from May to November 2019.
-Being a well-known and respected artist, Klyukin’s works are located throughout the world, including: Moscow, London, Monte Carlo, Cannes and Ibiza.
+Being an internationally famous and renowned artist, Klyukin can boast the fact that his works are located throughout the world, including Moscow, London, Monte Carlo, Cannes and Ibiza

-The artist’s support for amfAR, Leonardo DiCaprio Foundation and Prince Albert II of Monaco Foundation, allows his art to be found at charity auctions world wide.
+The artist’s support for amfAR, Leonardo DiCaprio Foundation and Prince Albert II of Monaco Foundation makes it more than possible to find his art at charity auctions world wide.